We listened. We heard. Now it’s time to act.

 Changing CARE is the action phase of The Change Foundation’s Out of the Shadows and Into the Circle strategic plan.
-After a long and detailed search, the Foundation identified four key partnerships from across Ontario to work with over the next three years.
+After a long and detailed search, we identified four key partnerships from across Ontario to work with over the next three years.

 All four partnerships were designed with caregivers in key design and decision-making roles.
 The partnerships are poised to be leaders in caregiver recognition, support and integration in the Ontario health care system and aim to change the way health care organizations, providers, and caregivers work together.

 Specifically, the four Changing CARE partnerships will develop local supports, programs, or resources that address four thematic needs:

 Communication—Better communication and information exchange between caregivers and health care providers.

 Assessment—More identification and assessment of family caregivers to determine their needs, abilities, and expectations.